 As part of the Town's Official Plan review, the Town's growth areas including Midtown Oakville policies are being updated.
 In March of 2021, Oakville released their draft Midtown Oakville Official Plan Amendment ("draft Midtown OPA"), and it was presented and discussed at a Statutory Meeting on March 22, 2021.
-More recently on May 12, 2022, the Town of Oakville released a revised draft of the Midtown OPA which will be discussed at a second Statutory Meeting on June 7, 2022.
+More recently on May 12, 2022, the Town of Oakville released a revised draft of the Midtown OPA which was discussed at a second Statutory Meeting on June 7, 2022.
 The purpose of the proposed amendment is to update the land use policies applying to Midtown Oakville Urban Growth Centre in the Liveable Oakville Plan to the year 2051, in accordance with the updated Growth Plan.
 The amendment is to replace Section 20, Midtown Oakville in its entirety.

 It is recognized that the draft Midtown OPA policies are not in-force at this time, and should be used as an informative document.
-As such, this Planning and Urban Design Rationale Report has given appropriate regard to these draft policy directions.
+As such, this report has given appropriate regard to these draft policy directions.

-The draft Midtown OPA illustrates the subject site is located within a Growth Area (see Figures 18).
+The draft Midtown OPA illustrates the subject site is located within a Growth Area (see Figures 19).
 Policy 20.1 of the draft Midtown OPA sets out the goal for Midtown Oakville and provides that it will be a vibrant, transit-supportive destination.
-The policy further provides that,

-"Midtown Oakville will provide a self-sufficient urban living community interwoven by tall buildings, open spaces, recreational and retail amenities.
+The policy further provides that "Midtown Oakville will provide a self-sufficient urban living community interwoven by tall buildings, open spaces, recreational and retail amenities.
 The public realm will play an important role where streetscapes and open areas, in combination with publicly-accessible private open spaces, will create a desirable, people-oriented environment."

-With respect to land use, the majority of the subject site is designated Urban Core, with the exception of the southern portion of the site, which has been designated Parks and Open Spaces (see Figure 19 - Schedule L1).
-Schedule L2 (Figure 20) indicates that a density of 4.0 to 10.0 FSI is permitted on the subject site.
+With respect to land use, the subject site is designated Urban Core (see Figure 20 - Schedule L1).
+Schedule L2 (Figure 21) indicates that a density of 4.0 to 10.0 FSI is permitted on the subject site.
 Draft Policy 20.3.8(g) provides that additional density may also be considered subject to a site-specific official plan amendment.